Richiban/Consolo/README.md

 The problem with this is twofold: first, you must then write the branching logic yourself to execute whatever logic you want based on what was set on your options object and second, this has no support for _verbs_ at the command line (more on that later).

-My goal with Richiban.CommandLine was to create a library that felt--as much as possible--as if you could simple call your C# methods directly from the command line.
+My goal with Richiban.Cmdr was to create a library that felt--as much as possible--as if you could simple call your C# methods directly from the command line.
 For example, if
 I have a method called `ProcessItems` that takes two arguments: an `int batchSize` and a `bool waitBetweenBatches` then I want to write absolutely as little code as I possibly can apart from: